foxwhite25/wakatime-fetcher/README.md

 If you want to run it as a workflow, first you need to fork this to a private repository (or if you want your data to be publicly available, you can fork it to a public repository).

+#### The GitHub way

+You can click the use this template button on the top right of the repository.
+This will create a new repository with the same files as this one.

+#### The Git way

 What you need to do is create a new private repo via the [Github UI](https://github.com/new).
 (Lets call it `private-repo` here)

 Then you can run these command to fork this repo to your private repo: